SanneKluskens/sannekluskens.github.io/_projects/1_project.md

     This image can also have a caption.
 It's like magic.
 </div> -->

-At the moment if am not anymore involved directly with this event, but for questions you can always contact me or take a look at the <a href="https://clover.science.uu.nl/"> website </a>.
+At the moment I am not anymore directly involved with this event, but for questions you can always contact me or take a look at the <a href="https://clover.science.uu.nl/"> website </a>.